kostergroup/SIMsalabim/Tests/tests.md

 At high voltages, the simulation should approach the Mott-Gruney law: This is indeed the case, despite the fact that the simulation includes a built-in voltage.
 At low voltages, the current is linear as a consequence of background charge density that stems from the contacts.
 This regime is described by the moving-electrode equation.
 The agreement in both limits is excellent.

 ## Test 5: Space-charge-limited-diode with trapping
-In this test, we assess the ability of SIMsalabim to simulate a diode with a single trap level (situated mid-gap).
+In this test, we assess the ability of SimSS to simulate a diode with a single trap level (situated mid-gap).
 As a reference, we also show the simulated current-voltage curve without traps.
-To obtain the reference, either put Bulk_tr to zero in the parameter file, or run SIMsalabim with -Bulk_tr 0.
+To obtain the reference, either put Bulk_tr to zero in the parameter file, or run SimSS with -Bulk_tr 0.
 The inclusion of traps, as expected, strongly reduces the current at low voltages.
 The trap-filled-limit (V<sub>TFL</sub>) is obtained as outlined in V.M.
 Le Corre, E.A.
 Duijnstee, O.  El Tambouli, J.M.
 Ball, H.J.
 Snaith, J. Lim, and L.J.A.
 Koster, ACS Energy Lett. **6**,  1087 (2021): two tangents are used (dashed lines in graph), one in the steepest part of the curve and one in the quadratic regime.
 They cross at 1.2 V, which agrees very nicely with the anticipated value for V<sub>TFL</sub> of 1 V which is based on the input parameters.

 # ZimT tests